Providence City Land Use Code is comprised of Providence City Code Title 10 Zoning Regulations and Title 11 Subdivision Regulations.

 - promote an adequate and efficient street and road system, to preven congestion on streets and promote traffic safety, to secure desirable public space, to ensure proper distribution of population, to provide for adequate utilities and public improvements, to provide for orderly growth and to improve the health, safety and general welfare of the people.

-The executive staff review, unless otherwise noted, takes place on Tuesdays in the Providence City Council Chambers (164 North Gateway Drive).
-New applications and answers to review comments must be received at the City Office by Thursday at 4:00 p.m. for review the following Tuesday.
+The executive staff review, unless otherwise noted, takes place on Wednesday's in the Providence City Council Chambers (164 North Gateway Drive).
+New applications and answers to review comments must be received at the City Office by Thursday at 4:00 p.m. for review the following Wednesday.

 For land use application and checklists, click here.New